 Listening to the Language of Your Heart

-If there is one thing I am certain of, it’s that our thinking can get in the way of our happiness.
+If there is one thing I am certain of, it’s that our thinking can get in the way of listening to our own happiness

 Often buried under a mountain of expectation, fear, and outdated beliefs, our heart intelligence yearns to be heard.
-There are three ways, which I have identified for myself, that clear the pathway from my heart to my head.
+There are three ways, which I have identified for myself, that clear the pathway for listening to my heart not my head.
 These methods allow me to receive the clear direction and intelligence of my knowing heart that speaks to me through my instincts and intuition.

 Give yourself permission to feel your life fully and completely.
 Your feelings are trying to tell you something.
 We live in a culture that does not encourage us to feel but instead to numb out to our feelings.
 Our feelings are our best navigational tool to direct us and even tell us how our thoughts may be getting in the way of allowing us to be truly free and happy.
 I encourage people to express their emotions so that they can empty out what’s there and be filled with new ones like joy and bliss.
 In my experience of moving through grief, my connection to my heart felt free and easy after I let go and cried, screamed, danced, or laughed hysterically.
 My body would tell me what I needed, and any expression of my emotions liberated me.
 As I expressed and emptied, I would be filled with peace and stillness, and as Rumi said, “In the stillness is the voice you long to hear.”